 First things first: Estimating the number of hires

-Normally, you need to factor in growth projections and replacements and buffer for attrition to arrive at a baseline for the number of hires in the upcoming year.
+Normally, you need to factor in growth and financial projections, replacements, and buffer for attrition to arrive at a baseline for the number of hires in the upcoming year.
 Here’s how you should proceed:

 If only 50% of offers historically convert, double projected hires.
 So, if you need to hire 40 people, you would need 80 qualified candidates in the pipeline.